Sunk Costs (Better Call Saul): Plot

-After following his planted tracking device's signal (Note: As seen in "Witness".) to an empty stretch of highway, Mike Ehrmantraut finds it left in the middle of the road along with a ringing cell phone.
-He answers, agrees to the caller's request that no guns be displayed, and is told to wait.
-Two cars approach from opposite directions, Gus Fring exits one, and he and Mike discuss their concerns about Hector Salamanca.
+After following his planted tracking device's signal (Note: As seen in "Witness") to an empty stretch of highway, Mike Ehrmantraut answers the cell phone left with it in the middle of the road, and agrees to the caller's request that no guns be displayed.
+Two cars approach from opposite directions; Gus Fring exits one, and he and Mike discuss their concerns about Hector Salamanca.
 They agree that Gus will no longer track Mike, and Mike will no longer try to kill Hector.
 Gus is amenable to Mike's continued disruption of Hector's drug business, and Mike suggests a way to draw police attention to Hector without killing him.

-Mike travels to Mexico and acquires cocaine from Barry Goodman, stows it in a sneaker and throws the pair over a power line over a road he knows Hector's trucks use.
+Mike travels to Mexico and acquires cocaine from Barry Goodman, stows it in a sneaker and throws the pair over a power line that spans a road he knows Hector's trucks use.
 When the next truck comes, the drivers stop to stash their weapons prior to being searched at the border crossing.
 Using a rifle with a scope, Mike fires a few rounds into the air to give the drivers the impression that it is a nearby hunter.
 As the truck pulls away, Mike fires at the sneaker holding the cocaine, which causes the powder to spill onto the back of the truck.
 At the border crossing, drug-sniffing dogs discover the cocaine, and the drivers are taken into custody.

 Jimmy McGill is arrested for breaking into Chuck McGill's house.
 Jimmy goes against Kim Wexler's advice and represents himself, pleads not guilty, and posts bail.
 He later tells her she should work on Mesa Verde business while he takes care of his own legal battle, to which she flatly agrees.

 Kyra Hay, the prosecutor in Jimmy's case, tells Chuck she will pursue Jimmy's charges aggressively, but Chuck suggests a different solution.
 Jimmy informs Kim that Chuck's idea is that rather than face prosecution, Jimmy will submit to the New Mexico Bar Association a written confession to the break in, which will enable Jimmy to avoid prison but will likely result in his disbarment.
 Kim changes her mind and persuades Jimmy to let her help defend him.